Van Chancellor: LSU Lady Tigers

 In his first year as head coach at LSU, Chancellor led the Lady Tigers to an SEC championship game and to the Final Four.
 He was also named 2008 SEC Coach of the Year.
 Chancellor resigned on March 16, 2011.
 He spent the rest of his contract as an assistant to Athletic Director Joe Alleva.
 Chancellor spent four seasons at LSU.

 Post-coaching career

 Chancellor continued his work as a color commentator after retirement, working Southland Conference games on ESPN's family of networks.
 In 2022, he joined Houston Baptist University as a color commentator for its men and women's basketball home games.

+Personal life

+Chancellor is married to Betty and they have 2 children and 4 grandsons.
+One of Chancellor's grandsons, Zack, played college golf at the University of New Orleans.